-RORY ENCOURAGES CONSTITUENTS TO ENGAGE IN SIR BRUCE KEOGH NHS INVESTIGATIONS
+RORY ENCOURAGES CONSTITUENTS TO ENGAGE WITH SIR BRUCE KEOGH’S NHS INVESTIGATIONS

 Rory is encouraging interested constituents to engage in the forthcoming visit of Sir Bruce Keogh to Cumbria.
 The National Medical Director of the NHS will be visiting the county with a review team next week, and will be spending a few days meeting with members of the public to discuss their experiences and concerns regarding the North Cumbria University Hospitals Trust, and the Cumberland Infirmary – identified in Sir Bruce Keogh’s recent report as a persistent outlier on mortality indices.